Acidburn0zzz/Online-Privacy-Test-Resource-List/CONTRIBUTING.md

 The [issue tracker](https://github.com/CHEF-KOCH/Online-Privacy-Test-Resource-List/issues) is the preferred channel for reporting bugs, requesting new features and submitting pull requests.
 If you want more attention you can contact me via Discord.

-* Check the existent links and documents before you submit something
+* Check twice the existent links and documents before you submit something!
-* Ensure you have permission to submit some external materials
+* Ensure you have permission to submit some external materials if it's not your own.

 Reporting bugs